-Living in the residences on Franklin University Switzerland’s campus is an important part of the educational experience.
+Living in the residence halls at Franklin University Switzerland campus is an important part of the educational experience.
 It is a great opportunity to make your first friends on campus and adjust to living alone.
 Most of the rooms have kitchenettes or a common kitchen shared among all residents of the residence hall.
 Each apartment has at least one bathroom that is shared by students and their roommates.
-It is our expectation that students take responsibility for you own living space and ensure it is clean and well-maintained.
+It is our expectation that students take responsibility for their own living space and ensure it is clean and well-maintained.

-There are seven residence halls at Franklin, and each one has a trained Resident Assistant.
+There are eight residence halls at Franklin, and each one has a trained Resident Assistant.
 The RA is a resource for all members of the community and helps build community and engage with residents.
-They each have a first-aid kit and toolbox, and they are trained to handle any and all situations that students might face.
+They each have a first-aid kit and toolbox, and they are trained to handle many of the situations students may encounter living on campus.
 There are two RAs on duty every night.
 During their duty shifts, also known as ‘rounds’, the RAs walk through each residence hall to ensure things are safe and sound.
-In addition, RAs organize events and activities to help students engage with the community on campus and around town.
-They strive to provide students a truly spectacular Franklin experience through everything that they do.
+In addition, RAs organize events and activities to help students engage with the community on campus and nearby.
+They strive to help students have a great experience and are truly essential parts of life at Franklin.

-Of course, it’s important to respect your neighbors, so you’ll need to read and sign the Housing Agreement, as well as follow the Code of Conduct and all policies outlined in the Student Handbook.
+Of course, it’s important to respect your neighbors, and all residential students must read and sign the Housing Agreement each year and follow the Code of Conduct and all policies outlined in the Student Handbook.
 The rules are there so everyone can focus on their studies and do their best in classes.
-Furthermore, Franklin strives to respect the local communities’ rules and norms, and we expect students to be good neighbors to people in the greater community too.
+Furthermore, Franklin strives to respect the local community’s rules and norms, and we expect students to be good neighbors to people in the greater community too.

 No matter which type of room and residence you live in, you will see that Franklin’s residences are the perfect environment for writing your own story.